 The sheets of paper to be printed each day were counted by a bailiff before he brought them to the workshop.
 To prevent any smuggling of undeclared cards, the authorities had all the old wooden printing blocks erased.
 Armed with planes, the police invaded all card-makers' ateliers on the same day.
 Everything had to be done over.
 To locate artisans capable of re-engraving ordinary playing cards was not too difficult.
 Finding expert engravers of tarot cards, however, was no easy task.
 To get a new production of tarots underway, it was necessary to improvise.
 It seems likely that the engraver for Viéville "copied" this tarot in reverse, using the "right" side of an old printed sheet as model.
 All specialists are aware that almost all the Viéville images are "backwards".

 Incredible amounts of speculation and theories have been produced to explain the esoteric meaning of these inversions.
 The probability is that the harsh commercial reality for Viéville made it necessary, if he wanted to salvage a tarot production without an old master-engraver at hand, to confer the project of re-engraving on a worker with no particular competence and no traditional knowledge of the tarot.
 Once printed, his direct copy of a "positive" sheet of course came out backwards!
 This did not, however, particularly trouble or disorient card players at that time.
 For today's purists, however, it's another story.
 Our edition of the Viéville majors presents them as they appear in the original deck and includes a mostly reversed option as well.
 The best of both worlds?"

 ~ From the manufacturers website

-A majors only deck.
+A Majors-only deck.
 The cards are 3 x 5 3/8 inches.
-Printed on a solid stock.
+Printed on solid card stock.